majapersson/infinite-world/README.md

   - [x] Add content not only to vertices
   - [ ] Create flower patch models, to cut down on rendering
   - [ ] Don't add stuff on top of each other
-- [ ] Look into how to add vertices to existing geometry, or shift geometry to new terrain
+- [x] Look into how to add vertices to existing geometry, or shift geometry to new terrain
+- [x] Use raycaster to set the offset of the terrain
+- [ ] Get vegetation to move with the terrain
+- [ ] Generate new vegetation on movement

 #### Player